Waidthaler/xapi/README.md

 involves a certain amount of meta-hackery.
 For a file upload field to be included in the arguments to a handler command, you must create a handler argument named `@fieldname` where `fieldname` is the name of the file upload field.
-Xapi will search for uploaded files, match them to the specially marked fields, removing the leading `@` as it goes, and leaving a data structure as the field value, e.g.,
+Xpapi will search for uploaded files, match them to the specially marked fields, removing the leading `@` as it goes, and leaving a data structure as the field value, e.g.,